Search engine cache: Google Cache

-Google retired its web caching service in 2024.
+Google retired its web caching service on February 2, 2024.
 The service was designed for websites that might show up in a Google search result, but are temporarily offline.
 As a "cache", it was not designed for archival purposes, the cache had expiration.
 Google said the Internet as of 2024 is much more reliable than it was "way back" in earlier days, and therefore its cache service is no longer an important service to maintain.

 Google pointed to the Wayback Machine as a better alternative, and suggested Google might work with them in the future.
 In September 2024, Google and the Internet Archive announced a collaboration providing links to the Wayback Machine from within Google Search.

 Bing Search

-Bing Search, following Google Cache's lead, also retired its web caching service in late 2024.
+Bing Search, following Google Cache's lead, also retired its web caching service on December 11, 2024.
 Microsoft explained, "the internet has evolved for better reliability, and many pages aren't optimized for cache viewing."

-Yahoo!
-Search
+Yahoo Search

-Yahoo!
-Search began offering a cache service in May 2011.
-After Google Cache was eliminated in early 2024, PC Mag reported that alternative sites Bing and Yahoo!
-Search were still available for caching.
-It noted that as long as Bing cache worked, Yahoo!
-Search would also, since Microsoft (Bing) is the crawling service for Yahoo.
-Bing cache ceased working late in 2024, and Yahoo Cache buttons are no longer available.
+Yahoo Search began offering a cache service in May 2011.
+After Google Cache was eliminated in early 2024, PC Mag reported that alternative sites Bing and Yahoo Search were still available for caching.
+It noted that as long as Bing cache worked, Yahoo Search would also, since Microsoft Bing is the crawling service for Yahoo.
+Bing cache ceased working in late 2024, and Yahoo Cache buttons are no longer available.
 There was no official announcement from Yahoo about the cache service being eliminated.